EyeWise Vision Clinic

 How Long Is Cataract Surgery?

 Cataract surgery is typically a quick and efficient procedure.
 It takes approximately 10 to 20 minutes, depending on the severity of the condition.
 However, you may expect to spend a few hours at the eye specialist clinic to allow for pre-operative preparation and post-operative observation.
-After the surgery, patients will be given specific instructions for post-operative care and follow-up appointments with their cataract specialist.

 Making the Right Choice

 Living with cataracts can be challenging, especially as an older adult.
-That’s why if you’re considering cataract surgery, make sure to choose a trusted eye specialist clinic so that they can determine the best approach for your unique needs.
-That way, you can achieve better vision and optimal quality of life for years.
+That’s why, if you’re considering cataract surgery, make sure to choose a trusted eye specialist clinic so that they can determine the best approach for your unique needs.
+That way, you can achieve better vision and an optimal quality of life for years.
 Once you’ve decided on the surgery with your eye specialist, you can also check out our insight on cataract surgery recovery to learn more about how to care for your eyes after the surgery.